BioStaCs/rvp2018/README.md

 #### 2.2.3 Variant recalibration

 GATK Variant Quality Score Recalibration (VQSR) was used to filter variants.
-The SNP VQSR model was trained using HapMap3.3 and 1KG Omni 2.5 SNP sites and a 99.5% sensitivity threshold was applied to filter variants, while Mills et. al. 1KG gold standard and Axiom Exome Plus sites were used for insertions/deletion sites and a 95.0% sensitivity threshold was used.
+The SNP VQSR model was trained using HapMap3.3 and 1KG Omni 2.5 SNP sites and a 99.5% sensitivity threshold was applied to filter variants, while Mills et. al. 1KG gold standard was used for insertions/deletion sites and a 95.0% sensitivity threshold was used.

 >- Program(s)
 >   - `VariantRecalibrator (gatk 3.7.0)`